cosmos/gaia/docs/migration/cosmoshub-4-v8-Rho-upgrade.md

 ERR UPGRADE "v8-Rho" NEEDED at height: 14099412: upgrade to v7-Theta and applying upgrade "v8-Rho" at height:14099412
 ```

-Then the Cosmovisor will create `$GAIA_HOME/cosmovisor/upgrades/v7-Theta/bin` and download Gaia v7.0.0 binary to this folder according to links in the `--info` field of the upgrade proposal 97.
+Then the Cosmovisor will create `$GAIA_HOME/cosmovisor/upgrades/v8-Rho/bin` and download the Gaia v8.0.0 binary to this folder according to links in the `--info` field of the upgrade proposal 97.
 This may take 7 minutes to a few hours, afterwards, the chain will continue to produce blocks once validators with a total sum voting power > 2/3 complete their nodes upgrades.

 _Please Note:_